jmscudder/COVID/index.md

 ## Plotting publicly available COVID data for the state of Ohio.

-Last updated: Mar 08 2021.
+Last updated: Mar 09 2021.

-**As of March 02, death data is only reported 2x/week, and includes only confirmed cases.
-March 02 cumulative death counts have dropped due to the missing "probable" cases.**
+As of March 02, death data is only reported 2x/week, and includes only confirmed cases.
+March 02 cumulative death counts have dropped due to the missing "probable" cases.

 Feb 11th-28th involved a "reconciling" of death data for November & December.